Azure Stack Marketplace overview

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-All gallery item artifacts, including images and JSON files, are accessible without authentication after making them available in the Azure Stack Marketplace.
+All gallery item artifacts, including images and JSON files, are accessible without authentication after making them available in Azure Stack Marketplace.
 For more considerations when publishing custom marketplace items, see Create and publish a Marketplace item.

 To open the Marketplace, in the administrator portal select + Create a resource.

-Every Marketplace item has:
+Every marketplace item has:

 - An Azure Resource Manager template for resource provisioning.